Let’s look at our inner worlds — the personal struggles, the fears that fool us into believing that the rest of the world is normal.

 Your thoughts can be both “skillful” (Kusala) and “unskillful” (Akusala).
 If your thoughts are un-wholesome and harmful, your mind can cause great damage to yourself and your body.
 The mind can also cure a sick body.
 When you concentrate on the right thoughts with the right understanding, your mind can produce a sense of ease and peace of mind.

-Published quarterly, supported by the kind donations from readers, KUSALA (which means “karmically wholesome” in Pali) is a free online interactive magazine that presents Buddhism philosophy as practical living and applies the Dharma to our mental health.
+Published irregularly, supported by the kind donations from readers, KUSALA (which means “karmically wholesome” in Pali) is a free online interactive magazine that presents Buddhism philosophy as practical living and applies the Dharma to our mental health.
 It intends to inspire and illustrate how Buddhist teachings can help us understand the challenges in our daily lives and how the application of these principles can have wholesome effects on ourselves and our surroundings.

 We hear and read that we should look inside.